IP Guidance

 Effects of filing prohibition of voluntary amendments of patent; but cannot automatically stay the pending patent litigation Same as on the left

-Ex-Parte or Inter-Partes hearings?
+Ex-Parte or Inter-Prate hearings?
 Ex parte procedures, conducted in principal between the JPO and patentee; Interview request from patentee side is acceptable.
 Inter partes procedures, conducted between the petitioner and patentee;

 method of proceeding conducted by documentary proceedings.
 Oral hearing is provided during the proceeding.